 Epic Games Inc. and Epic Games Canada ULC

-Acting for Epic Games Inc. of North Carolina and its Canadian subsidiary Epic Games ULC in relation to a proposed class action by users of the popular video game Fortnite.
+Acting for Epic Games Inc. of North Carolina and its Canadian subsidiary Epic Games ULC in relation to a class action by users of the popular video game Fortnite.

 World Sikh Organization of Canada